Buckingham, Buckinghamshire

 The population falling within the union at the 1831 census had been 13,129 with parishes ranging in size from Thornton (population 44) to Buckingham itself (3,465).
 The average annual poor-rate expenditure for the period 1832-35 had been £13,705 or £1.0s.10d. per head.

 The Buckingham Union workhouse was built in 1838 on the north side of Stratford Road (just to the west of where Addington Road now runs).
 The Poor Law Commissioners authorized an expenditure of £5,550 for the building which was to accommodate 250 people.
-The architect was George Gilbert Scott whose design was a foreshortened version of the popular cruciform or "square" plan.
+The architect was George Gilbert Scott whose design wasvariation on the popular cruciform or "square" plan.
+The entrance range contained a three-storey section at the centre, flanked by single-storey wings at each side.
+To the rear, male and female accommodation was placed either side of the octagonal central hub, whose windows provided a view to each area of the inmates' yards.

 A fever hospital was later erected to the south of the workhouse and casual wards for vagrants to the north.
 The workhouse layout can be seen on the 1879 map below.

 After 1930, the former workhouse was redesignated as a County Home Public Assistance Institution.
+During the Second World War, the building was used to house refugees.
+In 1949, part of the building was converted for use as a branch of the Bucks County library.
 By the 1970s, the workhouse buildings had all been demolished and a fire and ambulance station occupied the site.
-These, too, have now disappeared.
+These have now been replaced by modern housing.

 Staff